Lachness900/SrollMacroPython/README.md

 # SrollMacroPython
 A macro to help reading long pages where you don't want carpel tunnel from scrolling

-shift to turn on/off
+shift to turn on/off,
-space to slow down
+space to slow down,
 up and down arrow keys to increase or decrease speed